-I love abstract painting for kids.
+I just love this easy abstract art idea for kids.
 No pressure to make a piece of art look “real” or like a neighbor’s artwork.
 Creating a piece of art that doesn’t have to look like anything in particular is a joy at any age!
+This super simple abstract watercolor painting process produces can’t fail, brilliant results!

 Teaching color in art is a basic elementary feat, right?
 Learning colors is done in pre-school, kindergarten, and of course, art class.
 What if we took it a step further and didn’t just teach the colors but also the color families, and how to make secondary and primary colors, and how the colors relate to one another?